Brentford Community Stadium: Background

-In October 2002 while still playing at Griffin Park, following several years of speculation about a possible relocation, Brentford Football Club announced plans to move to a 20,000-capacity stadium near Kew Bridge.
+In October 2002, while still playing at Griffin Park, following several years of speculation about a possible relocation, Brentford announced plans to move to a 20,000-capacity stadium near Kew Bridge.
 This included an ambitious monorail proposal, which was later dropped from the scheme.
 After several years of uncertainty, the project was suddenly brought back to public attention in late 2007 when the club announced that it had secured an option on the site.

 This was followed up in February 2008 when a partnership deal with Barratt Homes to develop the site was announced.

 The club's plan to move to a new community stadium took a massive step forward when, on 28 June 2012, the club bought the 7.6 acre site in Lionel Road, Brentford, from Barratt Homes who had originally acquired the site in January 2008.
 The club aimed to build a 20,000-capacity stadium on the land in time for the 2016–17 season, with the option of extending to 25,000 seats.
-In December 2013 the club was given approval for the new stadium by Hounslow Council with further approval sought and received from the Mayor of London and the government in December 2013.
+In December 2013, the club was given approval for the new stadium by Hounslow Council with further approval sought and received from the Mayor of London and the government in December 2013.

 Attention then shifted to acquiring the remaining land, required for the enabling development of flats, and completing the development agreement.
 A Compulsory Purchase Order was approved for the remaining land in the summer of 2014 and although negotiations continued, a number of objections to the CPO resulted in a further hearing in September 2015.
 The development agreement was signed with Willmott Dixon in December 2014.
 The CPO was approved in April 2016 and the process completed on 1 September 2016.

 The former Stratton Gentry Coal Works building on Lionel Road South, demolished in 2017 to make way for the stadium.

 Construction

+The stadium was built within a railway wye.

 Work on the new stadium officially started on 24 March 2017 with site clearance and preliminary works.
 The main works began in spring 2018.

 On 30 August 2020, Brentford confirmed that the stadium was complete and ready to host football matches.

 Further development

-During the summer of 2022 the entire West Stand and the north east corner of the stadium were converted to rail-seating to allow safe-standing during matches.
+During the summer of 2022, the entire West Stand and the north east corner of the stadium were converted to rail-seating to allow safe-standing during matches.
 This was made possible following a change by the government to allow licensed safe-standing after a successful government-commissioned trial held during the previous season.

 Sponsorship and naming rights

-On 28 July 2022, Brentford announced a 10-year partnership with British technology manufacturer Grey Technology, which included naming rights to the stadium, which immediately became the Gtech Community Stadium.
+On 28 July 2022, Brentford announced a ten-year partnership with British technology manufacturer Grey Technology, which included naming rights to the stadium; it immediately became known as the Gtech Community Stadium.